ajna-finance/ajna-core/README.md

 - Fungible tokens (following the [ERC20 token standard](https://eips.ethereum.org/EIPS/eip-20)).
 - Non-fungible tokens (following the [ERC721 token standard](https://eips.ethereum.org/EIPS/eip-721))

+## Caveats:
 ### Token limitations
 - The following types of tokens are incompatible with Ajna, and no countermeasures exist to explicitly prevent creating a pool with such tokens, actors should use them at their own risk:
   - NFT and fungible tokens which charge a fee on transfer.
   - Fungible tokens whose balance rebases.
+- The following types of tokens are incompatible with Ajna, and countermeasures exist to explicitly prevent creating a pool with such tokens:
   - Fungible tokens with more than 18 decimals or 0 decimals, whose `decimals()` function does not return a constant value, or which do not implement the optional [decimals()](https://eips.ethereum.org/EIPS/eip-20#decimals) function.
+### Pool limitations
 - Borrowers cannot draw debt from a pool in the same block as when the pool was created.
 - With the exception of quantized prices, pool inputs and most accumulators are not explicitly limited.
 The pool will stop functioning when the bounds of a `uint256` need to be exceeded to process a request.
+### Position NFT limitations
+- Position NFTs are vulnerable to front running attacks when buying from open markets.
+Seller of such NFT could redeem positions before transfer, and then transfer an NFT without any value to the buyer.
+Ajna positions NFTs should not be purchased from open markets.

 ## Development